 - Staff and members who have a fever or other symptoms of COVID-19 should not be allowed to enter the facility.

-- Face masks and any other PPE should be worn by employees and members in accordance with the most up to date recommendations from the local public health department.
+- Face coverings and any other PPE should be worn by employees and members in accordance with the most up-to-date recommendations from the local public health department.

 - Train all employees on cleaning processes, hand hygiene and respiratory etiquette.